-Former Nigerian president Issoufou appointed mediator for Burkina Faso | Africanews
+Former president of Niger Issoufou appointed mediator for Burkina Faso | Africanews

 Ghana

-Former Nigerian President Mahamadou Issoufou is the new mediator for Burkina Faso.
+Former President of Niger Mahamadou Issoufou is the new mediator for Burkina Faso.

 Issoufou was appointed on Saturday at the end of the 6th extraordinary summit of ECOWAS held in Accra, capital of Ghana.